dymmond/edgy/docs/tenancy/contrib.md

 ### Create the API

-Now it is time to create the Esmerald API that will **only** read the products associated with the user that it is querying it.
+Now it is time to create the Ravyn API that will **only** read the products associated with the user that it is querying it.

 ```python title="api.py"